-- It is used to treat or prevent gout attacks.
+- It is used to treat gout attacks.

 - It is used to treat familial Mediterranean fever.

 - Deadly overdoses have happened with this drug in adults and children.
 Keep away from children.
-Do not give more than you were told to give.
+Do not take more than you were told.
 If this drug is taken by accident, call your poison control center or get medical care right away.

 - This drug is not approved to treat gout attacks.
-If your child has a gout attack while taking this drug, talk with the doctor.
+If you have a gout attack while taking this drug, talk with your doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.